 Can NDIS Pay for Rent?

-The NDIS typically does not cover rent payments, as it is considered a day-to-day living expense that is not directly related to a person’s disability.
-However, there are conditions under which NDIS may contribute to housing costs:
+The NDIS typically does not cover rent payments or pay for rent directly, as it is considered a day-to-day living expense that is not directly related to a person’s disability.
+However, there are conditions under which NDIS may contribute to housing costs, which could indirectly help participants pay for rent:

 Specialist Disability Accommodation (SDA) payments are specifically designed for NDIS participants who require specialised housing due to their high support needs or significant functional impairment.
 Here’s a brief overview: